smowton/llpe/commandline.md

 * `-skip-check-elim`: skip eliminating redundant checks against thread interference.
 * `-llpe-enable-sharing`: share function specialisation contexts when possible.
 Almost certainly bit-rotted beyond use at the moment.
 * `-llpe-verbose-sharing`: report when function sharing happens.
+* `-int-skip-post-commit`: skip the last optimisation stage, when e.g. basic blocks with a single predecessor and successor are merged.
+Useful if you want to know the original block name for a particular instruction.